ajinkya-nit/super-quant-coders-website/README.md

 # 🚀 Super Quant Coders - Elite Developer & Quantitative Analyst Club Website

+Hi!
+I'm **Ajinkya Jadhav**.
+I'm an Electrical Engineering undergrad here at NITJ who loves coding and building cool things on the web.

 A stunning, responsive website with a **FinTech meets Cyberpunk** aesthetic.
 Built with vanilla HTML5, CSS3, and ES6+ JavaScript.

 ---